Direct Inward Dial (DID)¶

 Management Customer [Customer Name] DID

-ConnexCS then passes it to the customer based on the settings configured here, allowing inbound calls to bypass a PBX or other routing to connect directly to the destination number.
+ConnexCS then passes it to the customer based on the configured settings.
+It allows inbound calls to bypass a PBX (Private Branch Exchange) or another routing to connect directly to the destination number.

 - Customer: Assign the number to the customer.

 - Customer Card: Select the required billing (see Customer Rate Cards for configuration).

 - Provider: Select the Carrier required for routing.